 NOTE: While the Multicultural Leadership Award is a merit-based scholarship that seeks to recognize you for your accomplishments, your financial need is taken into consideration in the decision-making process.

 If you're a finalist, you'll be invited to campus on Monday, Feb.
-25, 2013, to interview with members of the Award Selection Committee, explore campus and celebrate your accomplishments.
-We'll make a decision that following week and will notify award recipients by Friday, March 8, 2013.
+24, 2014 (tentative), to interview with members of the Award Selection Committee, explore campus and celebrate your accomplishments.
+We'll make a decision that following week and will notify award recipients by Friday, Feb.
+28, 2014.